tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 ### Join as a Platinum, Gold or Silver Member

 The Open Infrastructure Foundation was announced as the successor to the OpenStack Foundation on October 19, 2020, and will be fully operational on Jan 1, 2021.
 [Over 60 organizations have already signed on as OpenInfra Foundation members](/companies/), and there’s still time for your company to join as Founding Member of OpenInfra Foundation.
-[Contact us](mailto:ecosystem@openinfra.dev) **by November 30, 2020 to discuss membership for 2021**.

 [Meet the global community](https://youtu.be/o2Ztq7pYMNk) you have the opportunity to support, and hear straight from the Founding Open Infrastructure Foundation Members on why they’re supporting the global community.